Excitons and trions in CrSBr bilayers: Introduction

 The paper is organized as follows: after a brief introduction (Sec.~\ref{sec:intro}) we formulate the studied model in Sec.~\ref{sec:model}.
 The results for the exciton and trion binding energies are presented and discussed in Sec.~\ref{sec:binding}.
-The correlations between the excitons, trions, and Fermi sea of resident charge carriers are briefly analyzed in Sec.~\ref{sec:FP}.
 Section~\ref{sec:exch} briefly addresses the effects of the electron-hole exchange interaction in CrSBr bilayers.
-The summary and concluding remarks are presented in Sec.~\ref{sec:concl}.
+The summary and concluding remarks are presented in Sec.~\ref{sec:concl}. {Appendix~\ref{AA} addresses the applicability of the one-dimensional approximation to describing the Coulomb complexes with anisotropic effective masses and the correlations between the excitons, trions, and Fermi sea of resident charge carriers are briefly analyzed in Appendix~\ref{sec:FP}.}